What is Structural Family Systems Theory & Therapy?Â

 What is the structural theory of the family?

-The structural theory of the family is the idea that for a family to succeed or reach its goals of raising happy, healthy, well-adjusted young adults, it has to have a healthy organization or hierarchy, much like a business.
+Central to the structural theory of the family is the idea that in order succeed or reach its goals of raising happy, healthy, well-adjusted young adults, it has to have a healthy organization or hierarchy, much like a business.

-Structural family therapy implies that a healthy family structure is more likely to raise successful children, and conversely, if there are irregularities or the family structure is unhealthy, then the family is more likely to see dysfunction.
-Dysfunction appears in family members the form of symptoms or mental health problems, usually in the children.
+Structural therapy implies that a healthy family structure is more likely to raise successful children, and conversely, if there are irregularities or the fstructure is unhealthy, then they are more likely to see dysfunction.
+Dysfunction appears in the form of symptoms or mental health problems, usually in the children, we call them the Identified Patient or IP.

 What is the structural approach in family therapy?

-Think of it like examining the blueprint of a house – the therapist looks at how the family is "built" and how its various rooms (subsystems) connect and function together.
+Think of it like examining the blueprint of a house – the therapist looks at how the system is "built" and how its various rooms (subsystems) connect and function together.

 What makes the structural approach particularly powerful is its focus on the present rather than the past.
-While other therapeutic approaches might delve deep into family history, structural therapists primarily work with current interactions and patterns they can observe and modify in the therapy room.
-They believe that changing these present-day patterns will naturally lead to improved family functioning and individual well-being, reducing mental health problems and family relationships.
+While other therapeutic approaches might delve deep into history, structural therapists primarily work with current interactions and patterns they can observe and modify in the therapy room.
+They believe that changing these present-day patterns will naturally lead to improved functioning and individual well-being, reducing mental health problems in relationships.

 An online structural family systems theory training course.